 The horse’s walk provides sensory input through movement, which is variable, rhythmic and repetitive.
 The resultant movement responses in the patient are similar to human movement patterns of the pelvis while walking.
 The variability of the horse’s gait enables the therapist to grade the degree of sensory input to the patient, and then use this movement in combination with other treatment strategies to achieve desired results.
 Patients respond enthusiastically to this enjoyable experience in a natural setting.

 CAPstone is a safe, child friendly environment where children who have been abused or neglected can be heard and supported.
 Children with allegations of abuse are interviewed at CAPstone by a trained forensic interviewer, the interview is recorded, so child victims do not have to repeat their story and be re-traumatized by retelling their story multiple times.
-CAPstone serves the eleven counties in the Panhandle of Nebraska and has three satellite offices located in Alliance, Sidney and Alliance.
+CAPstone serves the eleven counties in the Panhandle of Nebraska with the main office in Gering with three satellite offices located in Alliance, Sidney and Chadron.
 CAPstone offers advocacy services to child victims and their non-offending family members.
 The advocacy services provided are on-going support, education, court school, medical evaluations and referrals for community services.
 CAPstone also provides referrals for child victims and non-offending caregivers to receive counseling and mental health evaluations.
 Our goals are to reduce the trauma suffered by a child during an investigation; to increase successful prosecution of the child abusers; and to promote healing for child victims and their non-offending caregivers.

 The Carpenter Center is a great facility providing athletic and fundamental camps and programs to our youth throughout the Panhandle.
 We offer financial assistance for those who lack the financial resources to participate in these programs.
 We offer tumbling classes for kids ages 2 thru teen and competition team on Monday thru Friday (times vary).
 We have access to birthday parties in the tumbling facility or gymnasium.
 We offer cheer classes for beginners up to competition team.
 These meals are also open to the public at a very low cost.
 We have a fitness room that features 5 treadmills with TV screens.
 Other activities at the Carpenter Center are volleyball, basketball, church league co-ed softball, and the very popular “Pickleball”.
 We have 2 outside basketball courts and a picnic shelter.
 Come by and see us or check us out on www.carpentercenter.net.